htc-ccis1301/fall-2016/src/morea/html-basics/ex-fan-page-p1.md

 Once you are happy with your work, push it up to GitHub.
 Make sure to check the display of your page live on GitHub Pages and re-validate your page by URL.

 ## Submit
-Create a pull-request and submit the screenshot of it in the Assignment box on D2L.
+Create a pull-request and submit the following screenshots to the Assignment box on D2L:

+- Open-pull request
+- Actual web page as published on GitHub (URL in Settings)
+- Validation of HTML file

+You __must__ capture both the validator URL and the validator output in the validation screenshot.